 5.3.3 the institution terminates the Contract in accordance with Clause 8.4 and is unable to find a replacement programme for which you are qualified and which you are happy with.

 6.2 If you accept an Offer, you agree to pay all tuition fees (and any other related costs as applicable, as per Clause 6.9 below), as and when they fall due, in accordance with the payment terms agreed by you and us.
 If you fail to pay your tuition fees, as and when they fall due, we reserve the right to withdraw you from your programme (without liability to you).

 6.3 The institution reserves the right to increase your tuition fees annually in line with the Retail Prices Index to take account of the institution's increased costs of delivering educational services.
-If the institution intends to increase your tuition fees it will notify you of this as soon as reasonably practicable.
+If the institution intends to increase your tuition fees it will notify you of this as soon as is reasonably practical.

 6.4 You will not be deemed to have completed registration until the institution has received payment of your tuition fees, either in full or the first instalment, or satisfactory evidence has been produced that such fees will be paid by a sponsoring authority or scholarship.
 You will be personally liable to pay your tuition fees if a sponsoring authority fails to do so.

 6.5 In the event that your tuition fees have not been paid in full by their due date, the institution shall be entitled, but not bound to, refuse to permit you to continue on your programme of study and terminate the Contract (without incurring any liability to you).